Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-tjac799/Readme.md

 ## Overview :+1: :smile: :+1:

-I am currently studying towards a PhD in Bioengineering at the [ABI](http://www.abi.auckland.ac.nz/en.html),my work investigates the mechanics of lung microtissue mechanics using FEM models constructed from µCT imaging data taked from chemically fixed, excised rat lungs.
+I am currently studying towards a PhD in Bioengineering at the [ABI](http://www.abi.auckland.ac.nz/en.html), my work investigates the mechanics of lung microtissue mechanics using FEM models constructed from µCT imaging data taked from chemically fixed, excised rat lungs.
 Unfortunately I am not 100% sure what project I will be working on during this course.

 ## Synopsis